Sample-Optimal Quantum Estimators for Pure-State Trace Distance and Fidelity via Samplizer: Abstract

 \section{Abstract}

-Trace distance and infidelity (induced by square root fidelity), as basic measures of the closeness of quantum states, are commonly used in quantum state discrimination, certification, and tomography.
-However, the sample complexity for their estimation still remains open.
-In this paper, we solve this problem for pure states.
-We present a quantum algorithm that estimates the trace distance and square root fidelity between pure states to within additive error $\varepsilon$, given sample access to their identical copies.
-Our algorithm achieves the \textit{optimal} sample complexity $\Theta(1/\varepsilon^2)$, improving the long-standing folklore $O(1/\varepsilon^4)$.
-Our algorithm is composed of a samplized phase estimation of the product of two Householder reflections.
-Notably, an improved (multi-)samplizer for pure states is used as an algorithmic tool in our construction, through which any quantum query algorithm using $Q$ queries to the reflection operator about a pure state $\ket{\psi}$ can be converted to a $\delta$-close (in the diamond norm) quantum sample algorithm using $\Theta(Q^2/\delta)$ samples of $\ket{\psi}$.
-This samplizer for pure states is shown to be optimal.
+We settle the problem of estimating the trace distance and (square root) fidelity between $n$-qubit pure quantum states to within additive error $\varepsilon$, given their independent samples, which was raised as an open question by \hyperlink{cite.Wan24}{Wang (\textit{IEEE Trans.\ Inf.\ Theory} 2024)}.
+This is achieved by a quantum algorithm with \textit{optimal} sample complexity $\Theta(1/\varepsilon^2)$, improving the long-standing folklore with sample complexity $O(1/\varepsilon^4)$.
+At the heart of our algorithm is a samplized phase estimation of the product of two Householder reflections.
+This is realized by an improved \mbox{(multi-)}samplizer for pure states, through which any quantum query algorithm using $Q$ queries to the reflection operator $I - 2\ket{\psi}\!\bra{\psi}$ can be converted to a $\delta$-close (in the diamond norm distance) quantum sample algorithm using $\Theta(Q^2/\delta)$ samples of the state $\ket{\psi}$.
+This samplizer for pure states is also shown to be optimal.